Nursing Home Social Worker

 Top 5 Tips for Your Nursing Home Social Worker resume

-• Use the job description to gauge what each facility’s work environment is like in terms of professionalism vs. friendliness.
+- Use the social work job description to gauge what each facility’s work environment is like in terms of professionalism vs. friendliness.
 But even when you’re working with a really laid-back, homey setting, minimize any colors or fancy fonts on your resume.
 Prioritize legibility!

 This isn’t a bad idea, especially if your job history comprises mostly of other types of social work or medical practice.
 And having other people to back up your claims always boosts your credibility!

 Go for it!
 Any experience points that you struggled to fit on your single resume page would fit perfectly here.
-Use any “leftovers” to repurpose into a shiny foundation for an interesting and memorable cover letter that demonstrates your likeable bedside manner and planning skills.
+Use any “leftovers” to repurpose into a shiny foundation for an interesting and memorable cover letter you generate to demonstrate your likeable bedside manner and planning skills.

 Some people are better off without a resume summary or objective statement.
 But if you have new, eye-catching information to add that isn’t found elsewhere on your resume, it’s time for an objective statement—especially if you’re just switching or entering your career in nursing home social work!